 One of the ways that undue hardship can occur is if an accommodation will result in the failure of the student to meet an essential requirement of a course, program, or activity.

-The term “essential requirements” relates to the bona fide requirements of a task or program that cannot be altered without compromising the fundamental nature of the task or program.
-This may include mastery of core aspects of a course curriculum, demonstration of key skills or, in some circumstances, the ability to show mastery of communication in a specific format if that format is a vital requirement of the program (e.g. oral communication in some programs).
-Determining what is an essential requirement, and what is not, is critical in distinguishing requirements that cannot be accommodated from those that can.
+The term “essential requirements” relates to the requirements of a task or program that cannot be altered without compromising the fundamental nature of the task or program.
+This may include mastery of core aspects of a course curriculum, demonstration of key skills or the ability to show mastery of communication in a specific format if that format is a vital requirement of the program (e.g., oral communication in some programs).
+Determining what is and what is not an essential requirement is critical in distinguishing requirements that cannot be accommodated from those that can.

 Identifying the essential requirements for a course, program, or activity is very important.
 If an instructor or the unit is clear about what is being taught and why it must be done a certain way, this assists in finding creative solutions to accommodating students with disabilities.
 To determine what is an essential requirement, questions such as the following should be asked: